Artificial Intelligence and Computer Networks

 • Throughput, latency, packet loss, QoS

-• Collection, preprocessing, normalization of data
+• Data collection, preprocessing, normalization

-Decision Trees and k-Nearest Neighbors for QoS Classification
+4. Decision Trees and k-Nearest Neighbors for QoS Classification

 • K-NN: distance metrics and QoS prediction

-Clustering Algorithms for Node Grouping and Traffic Patterns
+6. Clustering Algorithms for Node Grouping

 • k-Means algorithm